vim-syntastic/syntastic/README.markdown

 __Q.
 The `python` checker complains about syntactically valid Python 3 constructs...__

-A. Configure the `python` checker to calls a Python 3 interpreter rather than Python 2, e.g:
+A. Configure the `python` checker to call a Python 3 interpreter rather than Python 2, e.g:
 ```vim
 let g:syntastic_python_python_exec = '/path/to/python3'